mayconbordin/laravel-http-deployer/readme.md

 The `before_scripts` can be used to run commands locally before packaging the application for deployment, like tasks for compressing CSS and JS files, removing development libraries, etc.

+**Obs.: all paths are relative to the current working directory.
+Preferably the root of your project.**

 ## Usage

 #### Deploy